 When considering the purchase of refurbished solar panels and inverters, buyers should verify the products meet the client’s energy efficiency expectations, have been thoroughly tested and are cost-effective.
 Further, buyers should take precautionary steps to review resellers before conducting business transactions to reduce their risk of a bad purchase.

 Prior to purchasing, buyers should clarify that refurbished equipment meets energy efficiency expectations and is compatible with other components currently in use.

 The majority of solar panel manufacturers guarantee peak performance, as defined by no more than a 20% decrease in energy production, for the first 25 years of the panel’s lifespan.
-A panel will continue to produce thereafter, albeit at efficiency declines of 6-8% year after year.
+A panel will continue to produce thereafter, albeit at a degradation loss of 6-8% year after year.

 “Just because a solar panel is outdated or inefficient in its present capacity or use doesn’t mean that it needs to be discarded,” states Bob Shallenberger, VP of Business Development at Interco Trading Company, a solar panel recycler in the U.S. and SEIA member, “Plenty of solar panels that are replaced with more modern, more efficient models can be re-purposed to help those less fortunate domestically and abroad.”